 In the following we use the term “curation project” to mean quite generally an activity “planned and designed to achieve a particular aim ranging from the creation of new data to the preservation of existing data with a particular preservation aim.

 Section 4.1 outlines the stages of the lifecycle, section Error!
-Reference source not found. identifies the major pieces of information related to curation which needs to be collected and section Error!
+Reference source not found. identifies the major pieces of information related to curation which need to be collected and section Error!
 Reference source not found. shows the way in which that information evolves through the lifecycle.

 Information topiCS TABLE